 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.